arijal0/FiskEat/AI_CHATBOT_SETUP.md

 3. Test the chatbot:
    - Navigate to landing page
-   - Click "Ask AI Assistant"
+   - Click "Ask Bulldog AI"
    - Ask questions about the menu
    - Try different diet-related queries